Sony’s new gaming gear portfolio to arrive in PH

-Consumer electronics manufacturer Sony Corporation (Sony) has finally announced the arrival of its new sub-brand ‘Inzone’ which is dedicated to market its new gaming monitors and headsets, eyeing the gaming entertainment industry and esports community at large.
+Consumer electronics manufacturer Sony has finally announced the arrival of its new sub-brand ‘Inzone’ which is dedicated to market its new gaming monitors and headsets, eyeing the gaming entertainment industry and e-sports community at large.

 The brand claims that its tested expertise and knowledge on delivering premium audio-visual technology will allow Inzone to give gamers and pro-esports athletes an advantage via improved sound quality and spatial sound technology versus the competition.